GiftGui/WebServer/readme.txt

-git is a version control system. git is free software.
+git is a distribute  version control system. git is free software.